Secure Nginx with Let’s Encrypt on AlmaLinux 8 – Easy Steps

 Let’s Encrypt certificates are valid for 90 days, but it’s recommended that you renew the certificates every 60 days.

-certbot auto-renew Nginx
+Certbot auto-renew Nginx

 You can test automatic renewal for your certificates with the following command: